catch-point/ib-tws-node/README.md

 The TWS API is a simple yet powerful interface through which Interactive Broker clients can automate their trading strategies, request market data and monitor your account balance and portfolio in real time.

 This project uses the official Interactive Broker's Java Client, providing a Node interface bridge.
-The Java Client and TWS is run in a separate process using the JRE provided with the local TWS installation.
+The Java Client and TWS is can run in the same or a separate process using the JRE provided with the local TWS installation.

-This project differentiates from other client libraries by integrating the TWS Desktop or Gateway into the same JVM running the TWS Java Client.
-Whereby providing a single interface to control Interactive Broker's Trader Workstation / Gateway from within a NodeJS system.
+This project differentiates from other client libraries by extending the TWS Desktop or Gateway (in the same JVM running the TWS Client) to include a JSON API.
+Whereby providing a non-binary interface to Interactive Broker's TWS API for use in a NodeJS system.

 Requirements
 ------------